spheras/godot-sprite-shader-mixer/README.md

 ![image](https://github.com/spheras/godot-sprite-shader-mixer/assets/3862933/dbd107cf-19e0-4caf-9507-7038bb90da09)

 14. You can reorder the shaders, it affects the way they are mixed.
 You can quit a shader from your shader code.
-You can also remove the downloaded shader (you can download again later).
+You can also remove the downloaded shader (you can download it again later).
 Be free and experiment with it!

 15. The point is that the plugin creates a shader script for your texture with the shaders you select.
 The collection will grow, it is open to incorporate new shaders easily, just making a pull request over the shaders branch.
 So, consider sync the shader list to see if there are new shaders available. (explained later)